Powerledger (POWR) Price Reaches $0.30 on Major Exchanges

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Powerledger’s genesis date was September 8th, 2017.
+Powerledger’s launch date was September 8th, 2017.
 Powerledger’s total supply is 1,000,000,000 tokens and its circulating supply is 481,021,125 tokens.
-The official message board for Powerledger is medium.com/power-ledger.
-Powerledger’s official Twitter account is @powerledger_io and its Facebook page is accessible here.
+Powerledger’s official message board is medium.com/power-ledger.
 The official website for Powerledger is powerledger.io.
 The Reddit community for Powerledger is https://reddit.com/r/powerledger.
+Powerledger’s official Twitter account is @powerledger_io and its Facebook page is accessible here.

 Powerledger Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Powerledger directly using US dollars.
-Investors seeking to trade Powerledger should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Powerledger using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Powerledger directly using US dollars.
+Investors seeking to acquire Powerledger should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Powerledger using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “POWRUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );